cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 PS384-encoding, using SHA-384 as hash function for the message and mask generation function with a 48-byte salt.

-The RSA-PSS encoding functions take the following optional parameterss:
+The RSA-PSS encoding functions take the following optional parameters:

 - Hash: hash function (hLen denotes the length in octets of the hash function output)
 - MGF: mask generation function